The Life of the True Church

 The Fathers describe the Church as maternal, visible, and sacramental.
 St. Cyprian insists that no one can have God for Father while rejecting the Church as Mother.
 St. Augustine rejects private religion by showing that Christ's body is publicly identifiable in doctrine, worship, and communion.[7]

 St. Robert Bellarmine later summarizes this continuity: the Church is recognized by profession of the same Faith, sharing of the same Sacraments, and subjection to lawful pastors.
+Pius XII, in Mystici Corporis, likewise shows that the Church's supernatural life does not float above visible bonds, but is expressed through them.[8]

 This traditional witness protects the faithful from two opposite mistakes.
 One is to reduce the Church to invisibility, as though grace were enough without public marks.
 The other is to reduce her to bare institution, as though structures could remain the Church while emptied of doctrine and sacramental truth.
 The Fathers reject both.
 The Church is visible and supernatural, institutional and mystical, one body precisely because Christ Himself is her life.